slaclab/pydm-tutorial/docs/source/action/intro_python.rst

 Using command line arguments can be a good way to make displays that generate themselves dynamically: you could accept a filename argument, and read the contents of that file to add widgets to your display.

+Handling Macros
+^^^^^^^^^^^^^^^
+You can also use PyDM's macro system as a way to get user data into your display.
+All macros passed into your display are available as a dictionary in the initializer.
+In addition, macro substitution will always be performed on the .ui file for your display.

 Building Your Interface Dynamically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^